acaglayan/MMSNet/README.md

 The dataset is presented in a complex hierarchy.
 Therefore, it's adopted to the local system using the following commands:

 ```
-python utils/organize_sunrgb_scene.py --dataset-path </SUNRGBD ROOT PATH/>
+python utils/organize_sunrgb_scene.py --dataset-path <SUNRGBD ROOT PATH>
 ```
 This creates train/eval splits, copies RGB and depth files together with camera calibration parameters files for depth data under the corresponding split structure.
-Then, depth colorization is applied, which takes a couple of hours.
+Then, depth colorization is applied as below, which takes a couple of hours.
 ```
-python utils/depth_colorize.py --dataset "sunrgbd" --dataset-path </SUNRGBD ROOT PATH/>
+python utils/depth_colorize.py --dataset "sunrgbd" --dataset-path <SUNRGBD ROOT PATH>
 ```

 ### NYUV2 RGB-D Scene
 <a href="https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html" target="_blank">NYUV2 RGB-D Scene</a> dataset is available <a href="http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_labeled.mat" target="_blank">here</a>.
 In addition, `splits.mat` file needs to be downloaded from <a href="??" target="_blank">?? toolbox??</a> together with `sceneTypes.txt` from <a href="??" target="_blank">here</a>.
 The dataset structure should be something like below:
 <pre>
-nyuv2
+NYUV2 ROOT PATH
 ├── nyu_depth_v2_labeled.mat
 ├── splits.mat
 ├── sceneTypes.txt
 </pre>
-Unlike other datasets, the dataset is provided as a Matlab .mat file in `nyu_depth_v2_labeled.mat`.
-We use the provided in-painted depth maps and RGB images.
+Unlike other datasets, NYUV2 dataset is provided as a Matlab .mat file in `nyu_depth_v2_labeled.mat`.
+This work uses the provided in-painted depth maps and RGB images.
 Depth colorization can be applied as follows in order to prepare depth data offline.
 ```
 python utils/depth_colorize.py --dataset "nyuv2" --dataset-path <NYUV2 ROOT PATH>
 ```
 ### Fukuoka RGB-D Scene
 <a href="http://robotics.ait.kyushu-u.ac.jp/kyushu_datasets/indoor_rgbd.html" target="_blank">Fukuoka RGB-D Indoor Scene</a> dataset is used for the first time in the literature for benchmarking with this work.
 There are 6 categories: <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/corridors.tar.gz" target="_blank">Corridor</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/kitchens.tar.gz" target="_blank">kitchen</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/labs.tar.gz" target="_blank">lab</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/offices.tar.gz" target="_blank">office</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/studyrooms.tar.gz" target="_blank">study_room</a>, and <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/toilets.tar.gz" target="_blank">toilet</a>.
 The files should be extracted in a folder (e.g. `fukuoka`).
 The dataset structure should be something like below:
 <pre>
-fukuoka
+Fukuoka ROOT PATH
 ├── fukuoka
 │   ├── corridors ...
 │   ├── kitchens ...